Saudis and their lobbyists risk losing access to EU Parliament

 Meanwhile, it is unclear whether the Keller and Lamberts letter will have any affect given the internal jockeying of power for the top EU jobs.

-Tajani is himself stepping down as European Parliament as MEPs elect a replacement next week in Strasbourg.
+Tajani is himself stepping down as European Parliament president as MEPs elect a replacement next week in Strasbourg.

 Should the Saudi ban be imposed, it would not be unprecedented.